CodeCoder025/ML-Stock-Forecaster/README.md

 **USER BEWARES**:
-- V2 of data handling uses PCA, which requires scaled data.
-Thus, the output training data from the V2 data handling program is ALREADY scaled --- DO NOT run MinMaxScaler again!!!
+- V2 of data handling uses PCA, which requires scaled data and the train set.
+Thus, the output training data from the V2 data handling program is ALREADY scaled, and train_test_split has been done --- DO NOT these processes again!!!
 - PCA does not work for (and in fact usually harms) tree models (like RF and GBTree) and GBlinear, so only apply to linear reg model.